samtron1412/docs/software/git.md

 ### Misc
 - `git diff -R`: Show diff output in reverse

+## git-apply - Apply a patch to files and/or to the index

+## git-format-patch - Prepare patches for e-mail submission

+## git-am - Apply the series of patches from a mailbox

 # Tips and Tricks
 ## Splitting a subfolder out into a new repository